 We'll meet together in town for lunch at the prestigious Sumaq restaurant before catching the Vistadome train for the scenic 1.5 hour ride back to Ollantaytambo.
 Tracing the course of the Urubamba River, we wind our way past Incan terraces and Quechua communities as we leave the lush cloud-forests and make our way back to the highlands.
-Reception upon arrival and transfer by private vehicle to Cusco (11,150') and the Libertador Palacio del Inka Hotel.
-We join our guide for a congenial farewell dinner and Pisco Sour this evening.
-(B,L,D)
+Reception upon arrival and transfer by private vehicle to Cusco (11,150') and the familiar Aranwa Hotel.
+Enjoy a congenial farewell dinner and Pisco Sour on your own this evening.
+(B,L)

-DAY 10 (SAT): CUSCO / LIMA OR USA
+DAY 10: CUSCO / LIMA / USA

 Morning at leisure to explore Cusco's colorful San Pedro market, go for last minute souvenir and crafts shopping at some of the fine boutiques available in the city, or discover the many historical side-streets, museums and plazas.
 We are picked up at the hotel at noon for the drive to the airport in Cusco to catch the flight back to Lima.
 Upon arrival, we join our local guide for a private tour of colonial Lima and the fascinating Larco Herrera Museum with an extensive collection of pre-Columbian artifacts.
 Lunch and dinner are on your own to try a typical seafood meal such as ceviche at one of the several gourmet restaurants in the upscale Miraflores district.
 Participants leaving tonight have a return transfer to the airport this evening.
-Full Moon - Aug 29, 2015.

-DAY 11 (SUN): LIMA/USA
+DAY 11: USA